Quadrifolium/OriginalPlanOnWeibo/_posts/WeChat/2017-04-06-WeChat-Original-Plan.md

 > Grey hoodie + powder blue coat

-That's all for today~ Please forgive me if there's defects.
+That's all for today~ Please forgive me if there are defects.
 I will try to do better!!!

 > The new song of Yi An Music Club <i>Chitty Bang Bang Bang</i> released!!!<br />Follow the rhythm and guru guru guru guru gu~